 Standards and Objectives

-For past ten years, students from the School of Health Physical Education and Recreation (HPER), College of Arts and Sciences Department of Anthropology, School of Public and Environmental Affairs (SPEA), and more recently the Individualized Majors Program (IMP), have been collaborating on course work, research, and field projects relating to underwater resources, as coordinated by the HPER Underwater Science Program.
+For past ten years, students from the School of Public Health (SPH), College of Arts and Sciences Department of Anthropology, School of Public and Environmental Affairs (SPEA), and more recently the Individualized Majors Program (IMP), have been collaborating on course work, research, and field projects relating to underwater resources, as coordinated by the SPH Underwater Science Program.
 The Indiana University Underwater Resource Management Certificate formalizes these inter-school relationships, as well as acknowledges undergraduate achievement.
 Furthermore, it gives students a unique interdisciplinary education that will better prepare them for the challenges associated with sustainable management of submerged cultural and biological resources.

 Through a well rounded curriculum based on development of SCUBA diving skills, core and elective course work in underwater resource management, anthropology, and environmental science and management, the Certificate offers Indiana University students the following opportunities:

 - Different levels of scuba diving certifications that allow students to build and develop their diving skills and knowledge.

 - Opportunity to develop specialized set of diving and research skills equally valued by the dive industry professionals, underwater resource managers, and academics.